annadymanus/IR-project/README.md

 ## Save time with caching
 If you plan to execute a script with ```blank_data = Data_Iterator.get_sample_texts('train_data.pickle')``` more than once, you can save a lot of time by setting ```cache=True```.
 Be aware though that this will dump a 5.5GB sized file in your directory.

+# Run Models
+Set the desired parameters in the first cell of the [PointwNN](PointwNN.ipynb) or [PairwNN](PairwNN.ipynb) Jupyter-Notebook and run the notebook.
+The trained models will be saved in [./models](./models) and the model predictions will be saved in [./model_predictions](./model_predictions)

+# Evaluate
+You can now go ahead and run the [model_metrics notebook](model_metrics.ipynb), which will calculate and display the evaluation metrics of the various models.